kunefe190/ProxyNetWeb/README.md

-# The Wafer Café
+# RJsGamesV2

 A user-friendly web assembly video game website, aimed to entertain users (during work and school, too!).

 ## About

-The Wafer Café strives to have fun games in the browser, entertaining our users.
+The RJsGamesV2 strives to have fun games in the browser, entertaining our users.
 Most games use Web Assembly to run, and some are made with JavaScript.

 'Features'
 - Simple GUI